SidKandasamy/tt_tournament/README.md

 Bonus Features

-- Player scores and wins them to move up the single elimination
+- Players able to move up the elimination tree either using scores or buttons
 - Numbers of player wins are stored in a results table